axiom-data-science/portal-docs/README.md

 # Axiom data portal help documentation

-This GitHub repository is where the help documentation for data portals developed by [Axiom Data Science](https://www.axiomdatascience.com) (Axiom) lives.
-Contributions to this documentation are welcome via pull requests.
+This GitHub repository is where the help documentation lives for data portals developed by [Axiom Data Science](https://www.axiomdatascience.com) (Axiom).
+Contributions to this documentation by our partner organizations are welcome via pull requests.
 These instructions describe how the repository is structured and how partners can contribute custom content for their data portal.

 ## Common terms